 The weather was kind to us on one occasion; the other two were not so good, but that’s life on this dramatic island in Scotland.

-Skye has plenty of dramatic scenery: the razor-sharp pinnacles of the Black Cuillins, the iconic Old Man of Storr, and unusual land formations such as Fairy Pools and The Quiraing.
+Skye has plenty of dramatic scenery: the razor-sharp pinnacles of the Black Cuillins, the iconic Old Man of Storr, and unusual landforms such as the Fairy Pools and The Quiraing.

 We also loved Kilt Rock, a waterfall flowing over basalt columns directly into the sea.